fortcollinscreatorhub/founders-plaques/README.md

 bed of the LASER cutter/engrave, and repeated the process to make a second plaque.
 Overall, it took about 15 minutes per plaque.

+You can find all the plaque image files in the plaques/ directory in this repository.

 # Mounting Hardware

 When I started this project, I had a rough idea that I wanted to take some